Whew, launching two brand new products in 3 months’ time is no joke!

 First up, in case you’re new around here, we’ll give a brief description of the two products we launched.

-- Canva Social Media Templates: 15 professionally designed social media templates you can use to create beautiful graphics for Facebook, Twitter, Instagram, and Pinterest.
+- Canva Social Media Templates: Professionally designed social media templates you can use to create beautiful graphics for Facebook, Twitter, Instagram, and Pinterest.

-- Landing Page Templates: 7 different landing page templates you can quickly and easily implement on any WordPress website.
+- Landing Page Templates: Collection of landing page templates you can quickly and easily implement on any WordPress website.

 These launches were different than any other launch we’ve done in the past because they were two, totally different products than the product we already sell, WordPress themes.